Open Accessibility Menu

 In most cases, radiculopathy and sciatica are caused by a herniated, bulging, or degenerated disc.
 They can also be caused by narrowed spinal joint spaces (stenosis), bony cysts, or tumors and infections.

-Signs and Symptoms to Be Aware of
+Key Signs and Symptoms of Sciatica

 Even though sciatica and lumbar radiculopathy originate in the lower back, back pain isn’t usually the main symptom.
 Instead, people often experience: